 The Institute for Environmental Studies was created in 1970 to promote and enhance interdisciplinary environmental instruction, research, and outreach at UW–Madison.
 In 2002, it was renamed in honor of former Wisconsin governor and U.S. Senator Gaylord Nelson, the founder of Earth Day and a lifelong champion of environmental stewardship.

 Approximately 170 faculty members from more than 50 natural and social science, engineering, and humanities departments are affiliated with the Nelson Institute, which offers scores of undergraduate-level courses in cooperation with the university's schools and colleges.
-Although the institute does not offer undergraduate degree programs, it does offer an interdisciplinary certificate program.
+The institute offers both an undergraduate major, as well as an interdisciplinary certificate program.
 The environmental studies major must always be done in tandem with another major on campus.
 Environmental studies majors have second majors in every school and college on campus, and the student population reflects the interdisciplinary focus of the Nelson Institute and its curricular offerings.
 All UW–Madison undergraduates are invited to consider either program.